 - If possible, original kitchen, bathroom, floors, windows – etc. Un-remuddled, and of good quality.
 Yes, you know I am a fan of time capsules!
 If original features are of good quality – and if they are safe and environmentally sound (always know what you are living/working with) – they are gems and will save you tons of money in renovation costs.
 (If you find these time capsule features, do NOT act excited.
 Most people are not like us.
 Use this as a negotiating lever, like, furrow your eyebrows and say worriedly, “Well I kind of like it but, oh my gosh, that kitchen hasn’t had any updates since the day they moved in…hmmm”).

 - Of course, you will be getting a thorough home inspection that includes testing for vintage nasties like lead and asbestos.
 There are lots of things that can go wrong with a house — readers shared some of their experiences in this kind of frightening story.
+Kate followed up that story with a summary here — and readers chimed in again.
 Be sure you know what you are getting yourself into.

 - And of course — a price that is fair considering all these factors… and, a price that you can truly afford.